KryptZotic/KryptZotic/README.md

 - 👋 Hi, I’m @KryptZotic
-- 👀 I’m interested in new projexts and tokens
+- 👀 I’m interested in new projects and tokens
 - 🌱 I’m currently learning what I can about crypto and how it all works